Crisstuff/ceepGithubStreak/README.md

 6. Type this in the terminal window `crontab -e` | To write `shift I` this means Insert.
 7. Type in `00 00 * * *` & `your file path` & `script.sh` | remember that.

-   After you have done this it should look something like this | `00 00 * * * /path/to/your/script.sh`.
+   After you have done this it should look something like this | `00 00 * * * cd /path/to/your/repo && ./script.sh`.

    Then klikk `esc` to get out of Insert mode, Then write `:wq` this means write quit and saves your changes.